opentensor/developer-docs/docs/migration_guide.md

 ## `AsyncSubtensor`

-AsyncSubtensor now has interface parity with Subtensor (they have all the same methods).
+`AsyncSubtensor` and `Subtensor` now have all and only the same methods.

 Check out the wiki entry on [Concurrency in Bittensor](https://github.com/opentensor/bittensor/wiki/Concurrency-in-Bittensor) to learn more.